Karroroenning/Snow-Patrol/README.md

 ## Fixed bugs

-#### Bug 1
+### Bug 1
 -
 - - <details><summary>I was missing the L in HTML.</summary>
     <img src="" >
     </details>
 <br>

-#### Bug 2
+### Bug 2

 - When I was going to make a purchase, it didn't work.
 The checkout page was not updated and on my dashboard on the stripe.com page, the payment was incomplete.
 I had help from tutor support and got help from Joanne.
 She asked if I exported my keys, STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY in my terminal every time I started my server and I did but still got an error message.
 When she tested the same with herself, it worked.

+#### Solution
  So we agreed to fix an env.py file with STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY instead.
 So she helped me to created my env.py and have set the stripe sk and pk to the os.environ values.

 <details><summary> Export my keys in the terminal.</summary>
     <img src="documentation/bugs/first/terminal.png" >